RanadeepPolavarapu/git-gogs-instructions/README.md

     sudo apt-get -y update
     sudo apt-get -y install build-essential curl git mercurial make binutils bison gcc

-Step 2 - Install Golang:
+Step 2 - Install Golang
 --------------------
 A list of all available Golang versions at the time of writing this document.